Jumpscale/g8cockpit/docs/usage/getting_started_with_blueprints.md

 ## Congratulations

-You have just deployed a new VDC from your **Cockpit Portal** using AtYourService.
+You have just deployed a new VDC from your **Cockpit Portal** using AYS.

-You can go have a look in the instance page to check the state of your services and see that the `install` method has now a state `OK`.
+You can go have a look in the Instances page to check the state of your services and see that the `install` method has now a state `OK`.